Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 49.3, is 2.2 points fewer than Saturday's over/under.

-- The 51.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 51.5 total in this contest.
+- The two teams combine to average 49.3 points per game, 2.7 less than the over/under in this contest.

+- These two squads combine to surrender 51.4 points per game, 0.6 fewer than this contest's over/under.

-- The Cardinals and their opponents have scored an average of 54.6 points per game in 2021, 3.1 more than Saturday's total.
+- Cardinals games this season feature an average total of 54.6 points, a number 2.6 points higher than Saturday's over/under.

-- The 51.5-point total for this game is 2.2 points below the 53.7 points per game average total in RedHawks games this season.
+- In 2021, games involving the RedHawks have averaged a total of 53.7 points, 1.7 more than the set over/under in this contest.

 Ball State Stats and Trends

-- Ball State has three wins against the spread in seven games this year.
+- Ball State has played seven games, with three wins against the spread.

-- Ball State's games this year have eclipsed the over/under three times in six opportunities (50%).

-- When Ball State scores more than 23 points, it is 3-0 against the spread and 4-0 overall.
+- Ball State is 3-0 against the spread and 4-0 overall this season when the team notches more than 23 points.

-- Ball State is 2-0 against the spread and 3-0 overall when the team churns out over 353.1 yards.
+- When Ball State totals more than 353.1 yards, the team is 2-0 against the spread and 3-0 overall.

 - The Cardinals have turned the ball over two more times (7 total) than the RedHawks have forced a turnover (5) this season.